stripe-archive/ApplePayStubs/README.md

 ---

 If you'd like to see more examples of how to use this, we use ApplePayStubs in the [example app](https://github.com/stripe/stripe-ios/tree/master/Example) for our [main iOS library](https://github.com/stripe/stripe-ios).

+If you'd like to learn more about accepting payments on iOS with Stripe in general, read our [iOS tutorial](https://stripe.com/docs/mobile/ios).